Three Sundays: Palm Sunday

 Father Gill stops at the Olson household and gives Peggy's sister and mother a copy of the sermon from that day to show to Peggy.
 Anita's jealousy starts to grow when she realizes Father Gill has taken a liking to Peggy.

 At the Draper residence, Don is making pancakes when he receives a phone call from Duck that the American Airlines pitch has been moved up to Friday, and that Don must come into the office.
 While Don is distracted by the phone call, Bobby burns his chin on the pancake griddle.
 Betty has to take Bobby to the hospital, so Don brings Sally to work.

 At Sterling Cooper, Duck organizes the American Airlines presentation.
-Not satisfied with their creative pitch, Don decides to change direction and chooses not to mention anything of the airline's past accident- instead focusing on the American future.
+Not satisfied with their creative pitch, Don decides to change direction and chooses not to mention anything of the airline's past accident, instead focusing on the American future.
 As the workers focus on the pitch, Sally explores the office: listening in on adult conversations, asking Paul about his intimate relationship with his girlfriend, and finishing off someone's alcoholic beverage.
 Don notices that Sally was drinking, but does not say anything.

-Not in attendance, Roger sleeps with a call girl named Vicki he met through Ken and Pete.
-He pays extra to engage in more romantic behaviors with Vicki and, afterwards, Roger convinces her to dine with him at Lutèce.
+Not in attendance, Roger sleeps with a call girl named Vicky he met through Ken and Pete.
+He pays extra to engage in more romantic behaviors with Vicky and, afterwards, Roger convinces her to dine with him at Lutèce.

 On Good Friday, the Sterling Cooper crew perfectly prepares the boardroom for American Airlines.
 Moments before the meeting, Duck reveals that their client contact, Shel Kenneally, was fired that morning, essentially destroying their chances of landing the account.
 The Sterling Cooper team presents to the remaining American Airlines team, knowing there is no chance they will convince them.
 After the meeting, Don conveys his annoyance to Roger over Duck causing them to lose a client, instead of gain one.
-Roger counters by declaring his, "love of the chase" which makes victory much sweeter.
+Roger counters by declaring his love of "the chase" which makes victory much sweeter.

-Later on that day, Anita makes a confession to Father Gill about her anger towards Peggy- revealing Peggy had an illegitimate child with a married man.
+Later on that day, Anita makes a confession to Father Gill about her anger towards Peggy, revealing Peggy had an illegitimate child with a married man.
 Although stunned by this information, Father Gill tells Anita to try to forgive Peggy, since she is not as strong as Anita.

 In the evening, Don and Betty get into an extremely heated argument about raising their children, particularly disciplining Bobby.
 Betty urges Don to hit Bobby, and expresses her anger that all of the punishing of the children must fall to her while Don gets to be out of the house all day.
 Bobby apologizes to Don for misbehaving, and asks Don about his late father.
 Before going to bed, Don reveals to Betty the abuse he suffered at his father's hands, and states that they should be grateful for a good child like Bobby.
 Betty silently apologizes.